techfano/swam/README.md

 grunt swam
 </code>

-The command "grunt swam", create automatically the index.html into "source" folder and you can edit all teh application here, copy and incorporate inside index the tags for bower dependencies and javascript files, you can administrate too the index.html in the template folder for example:
+The command "grunt swam", create automatically the index.html into "source" folder and you´ll can edit all the application here, copy and incorporate inside index the tags for bower dependencies and javascript files, you can administrate too the index.html in the template folder for example:

 - template/source
   - index.html